 The following sections must be completed on individual pages.
 Section I must be no more than two (2) pages (double-spaced) in length.
 Section II must be no more than five (5) pages (double-spaced) in length.
 Section I. Organization Description: Provide a brief description of your organization and its facility.
-Include the size and composition of your staff (number of staff, full-time, part-time, volunteer, paid); hours of operation; your annual budget; and funding sources.
+Include the size and composition of your staff (number of staff, full-time, part-time, volunteer, paid); hours of operation; your annual budget and the amount of funds annually devoted to preservation/conservation; and funding sources.
 Include any additional information that you feel would be helpful to OHRAB's review of your request.